History & Background

 About National Heritage Areas

 The National Heritage Area (NHA) program, established by the Department of Interior and the National Park Service, recognizes regions throughout the U.S. with significant historical, cultural or natural features that help tell a national story of the country’s evolution.
 Congress designates National Heritage Areas, which must meet strict requirements.
 The MSNHA is one of 62 NHAs currently designated.
 For more information, visit the National Heritage Areas website.
+Since each NHA has its own Congressional authorization, management plans are unique to each heritage area.
+This flexibility allows NHAs to structure themselves efficiently & successfully maximize their effectiveness their communities.

 Management Plan Documents